 Check out the concentration of oxalates per 100g serving of these nuts for comparison[*]:

-#8.
-The Terrible Inflammation-Causing Omega Fatty Acid Ratio
+#8: The Omega 6 to Omega 3 Fatty Acid Ratio

 Omega 3 fatty acids are anti-inflammatory; omega 6 fatty acids create inflammation.

-Even though peanuts contain fats we normally associate with good stuff like heart protection, they have a higher imbalance of omega-6 fatty acids to omega-3 fatty acids.
+Even though peanuts contain fats normally associated with good stuff like heart protection, they have a higher imbalance of omega-6 fatty acids to omega-3 fatty acids.

 - Non-alcoholic fatty liver disease (NAFLD)